-Organizer Magritte: The Mystery of the Ordinary, 1926–1938 is organized by The Museum of Modern Art, New York; The Menil Collection, Houston; and the Art Institute of Chicago.
+Organizer Magritte: The Mystery of the Ordinary, 1926–1938 is organized by the Art Institute of Chicago; The Museum of Modern Art, New York; and the Menil Collection, Houston.

 Sponsors Bank of America is the National Sponsor of Magritte: The Mystery of the Ordinary, 1926–1938.

-Annual support for Art Institute exhibitions is provided by the Exhibitions Trust: Goldman Sachs, Kenneth and Anne Griffin, Thomas and Margot Pritzker, the Earl and Brenda Shapiro Foundation, the Trott Family Foundation, and the Woman’s Board of the Art Institute of Chicago.
+Annual support for Art Institute exhibitions is provided by the Exhibitions Trust: Goldman Sachs, Kenneth and Anne Griffin, Thomas and Margot Pritzker, the Earl and Brenda Shapiro Foundation, and the Woman’s Board of the Art Institute of Chicago.